Kat9-123/asa/Sublang.md

 ## Namespacing
 The format `Namespace::Macro` or `Namespace::label` should be used.
 This is solely a naming convention and not enforced in any way.
 This means that module authors must decide what namespace their macros or labels should have.
 This is obviously bad design, but it is simple.

-## Conclusion
-For many more examples see the standard library, called Sublib

 ## Sublib
 Sublib is the standard library.
 It has a range of very basic features (Prelude.sbl, IO.sbl and Symbols.sbl) to quite advanced ones like functions and control flow.

+## Conclusion
+For many more examples see Sublib

 ## Examples